davidstutz/superpixel-benchmark/docs/BUILDING.md

     $ cmake .. -DGLOG_ROOT_DIR=~/glog
     $ make

+**On newer systems, the used GLog version might not be supported anymore.
+In this case, check out [this issue](https://github.com/google/glog/issues/359) and you might need to find an appropriate GLog version that fits your system and compiles with the benchmark code.**

 Installs [Cmake](https://cmake.org/), [Boost](http://www.boost.org/), [OpenCV](http://opencv.org/),
 [GLog](https://github.com/google/glog), `libpng`, `libpng++` and [CImg](http://cimg.eu/).
 This builts the seven recommended algorithms as discussed in the paper as well